krischer/LASIF/doc/tutorial/10_generating_input_files.rst

 ``SIMULATION_TYPE`` has to be one of

     * ``forward`` - Run a forward simulation and store a wavefield.
         If you do not want to store a wavefield you can manually modify the run_salvus.sh file.
 Storing the wavefield generally requires a large diskspace.
-    * ``adjoint`` - Run the adjoint simulation to calculate gradients (sensitivity kernels) for your event/station pairs.
+    * ``adjoint`` - Run the adjoint simulation to calculate gradients (sensitivity kernels). for your event/station pairs.
 This requires the adjoint sources to be calculated.
 More on that later on.
-    * ``step_length`` - This simulation is run to optimize how much your model parameters are changed with respect to the gradients.
+    * ``step_length`` - Optimize change in velocity model.
+        This simulation is run to optimize how much your model parameters are changed with respect to the gradients.

 If no EVENT_NAME is specified, all known events will be used.